brigadecore/brigade/sdk/README.md

 Brigade 2 compatible gateways (or other tools).
 It should be _relatively_ stable, but please do expect occasional, minor breakages at this juncture.

-As Brigade 2 development continues, its own non-API components, including its scheduler and CLI, will eventually become consumers of this SDK.
-In the meantime the Brigade 2 prototype's non-API components are already utilizing this SDK.
+Brigade's own non-API components, including its scheduler and CLI, are consumers of this SDK.

 ## Quickstart